KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 ### Note:

 This repository outlines the full technical process used in the analysis, from Python-based exploratory data analysis through to a Figma-designed Power BI dashboard.
-Key business insights and recommendations are provided at the end, including a link to the comprehensive business report.
+Key business insights and recommendations are provided at the end, including a link to the comprehensive 2 page business report.

 ## Table of Contents